opencypher/cypherdb/src/content/docs/extensions/attach/delta.md

 ## Limitations

-The `delta` extension currently does not support exporting data from Kuzu to Delta files.
+The `delta` extension currently does not support exporting data from CypherDB to Delta files.